newbery/alert-simulation/README.md

 a set of settings that define an alert and then trigger the simulation.

 There is some basic single-session enforcement going on but no true authentication.
-When starting a session, you are simply asked to give it a name and someone can join your session if they know this name.
-I suggest using your real name or email address so that any collegues trying to join the current session can find you.
+When starting a session, if another session is already in play, you are asked to enter the management key in order to join the current session.

-For management purposes, the admin has a secret name that can be used to join any session.

 ## Getting Started